You're My Better Half

-"You're My Better Half" is a song co-written and recorded by Australian country music artist Keith Urban.
-It was released in October 2004 as the second single from his 2004 album Be Here.
-The song peaked at number 2 on the U.S. Billboard Hot Country Songs charts.
-Urban wrote this song with John Shanks.
+"You're My Better Half" is a song recorded by Australian country music artist Keith Urban and released in October 2004 as the second single from his 2004 album Be Here.
+Co-written by Urban and John Shanks, the song peaked at number 2 on the U.S. Billboard Hot Country Songs charts.

 Critical reception

-Deborah Evans Price of Billboard magazine reviewed the song favorably, calling the production "light and breezy."
+Deborah Evans Price of Billboard magazine reviewed "You're My Better Half" favorably, calling the production "light and breezy."
 She goes on to call it an "engaging performance" and saying that the lyric "paints a sweet portrait of domestic bliss, the kind of love that makes it easier to endure a hard day at work because of the prize waiting at home."

 Music video

-The music video was directed by Trey Fanjoy, and premiered on CMT on October 29, 2004.
+The music video, directed by Trey Fanjoy, premiered on CMT on October 29, 2004.

 Charts

 "You're My Better Half" debuted at number 50 on the U.S. Billboard Hot Country Singles & Tracks chart for the week of 30 October 2004.